rah757/Python-CoffeeMachineProject/README.md

 This project was created by myself during the 15th day of the [100 Days of Code](https://www.udemy.com/course/100-days-of-code/) challenge.
 The Coffee Machine Program is designed to simulate the operation of a coffee machine.
 It can take user orders for espresso, latte, and cappuccino, process payments, and manage resources like water, milk, coffee, and money.

+This is made in such a way that you can easily modify the types of drinks within the data.py folder and add new drinks as per your wish.

 ## Usage

 To use the Coffee Machine Program, follow these steps: